rmadhuraj/Madhu/DW1000/doc/NCP_Example.md

 ```bash
 sudo /usr/local/sbin/wpantund -o NCPSocketName /dev/ttyACM0 -o WPANInterfaceName wpan0
 ```
-    The above command will run the Wpantund Interface on the Linux PC with name wpan0 and initializes the NCP .
+The above command will run the Wpantund Interface on the Linux PC with name wpan0 and initializes the NCP.

 3. To configure the NCP ,wpantund provides “wpanctl” command line tool.
 To use it Open an another terminal and run the following command
 ```bash
 sudo wpanctl -I wpan0